Fazented/Personal-site-2/README.md

 This site is still under active development and is in the Beta phase.
 It is ready to be forked if you are familiar with React and Next.

 - [x] Add a git repos section on projects page
+- [ ] Add Favicon and polish UI theme and icons
+- [ ] Add title to pages
 - [ ] Update about me from the placeholder
 - [ ] Update technical skills section from placeholder
-- [ ] Add Favicon and polish UI theme and icons
 - [ ] Add current projects instead of placeholder projects

 #### Pages